Security for the price of a single latte

 Not 100% Perfect – But Better Than Nothing

 This should not be seen as a perfect solution to fighting spyware, malware, and hackers.
 Nothing is perfect.
-Threats evolve all the time, and obviously, if a government or state-backed bad guy gets involved, well then something like iVerify is going to be absolutely useless.
+Threats evolve all the time, and obviously, if a government or state-backed bad guy gets involved, well then something like iVerify is going to be useless.

 But 99% of us are not going to be targeted by totalitarian governments or someone using a voice scrambling device demanding they be paid a billion dollars in exchange for not messing up the power grid.
 For us ordinary folks, iVerify could prove to be a very valuable resource.